jarvist/HollowMountainII-2007to2012/2008/2008-Master.md

 \attrib{Jana}

 ### 28.07.08  Jana & Jarv → Surface Work
-1) Went back to Valley 8 (next one to B9), you can see loads of cave entrances.
+1. Went back to Valley 8 (next one to B9), you can see loads of cave entrances.
 Check out.
 But only one goes.
 You climb down under the boulder choke, turn right down to a small chamber.
 From here there are at least 2 ways on.
-They both need stones removed.
+They both require the removal of boulders.
-All to be done very gently and carefully since so many boulders hang on top.
-Looking good to go.
+All to be done very gently and carefully since so many blocks hang on top, but otherwise looking good to go.

-2) Behind M19 have noticed a small cave entrance.
+2. Behind M19 have noticed a small cave entrance.
 A slope down to a chamber visible.
 Did not go down, since at that time I was alone.
 Put a cairn to mark an entrance.

-3) East of M19 possibly next to M15?
-There is a big entrance.
+3. East of *M19* possibly next to *M15* There is a big entrance.
 We climbed down and digged (a bit) 3 possible routes on.
-Quite drafty.
+Quite draughty.
 On to the bottom way on(?) we noticed that someone might have used a hammer.
-You can feel a lot of cold draft.
+You can feel a lot of cold draught.
 Digging, smashing, needed but it does look very good to go!
-[ JCC GPS Waypoint 1851 m N46.25311 E013.7610 ]
+\sidenote{JCC GPS Waypoint 1851 m N46.25311 E013.7610}

-4) Loads of big (deep) entrances just behind the bivi.
+4. Loads of big (deep) entrances just behind the Bivi.
 Almost of them have snow at the bottom.
 Rope needed to explore!

-5) Re-discover the Royston Vasey (we believe?) re located.
+5. Re-discover the Royston Vasey (we believe?) re-located.
-Look at Hollow Mountain page 147.
+\sidenote{Look at Hollow Mountain page 147}

-6) Re-discover, located a cave entrance with a red spot in front.
+6. Re-discover, located a cave entrance with a red spot in front.
 It starts with a narrow pitch down.
 Next to red spot it is an old bolt as well.
-It is just further on on the right up from Royston Vasey, looking towards kuk.
+It is just further on on the right up from *Royston Vasey*, looking towards kuk.
 Worth going back down again.
 [We believe this is Dave Wilson's 1996 Dig]